Some of my favorite tools to transform Language Learning!

 The Read&Write extension is a powerful tool to support English Second Language Learners or students with dyslexia for instance but I just find it cool for anyone anyway as it promotes visual and acoustic learning.
 Find out more in this review that I wrote on Common Sense Education.

 Wow!
 This is AWE-SOME!
-One of my favorite edtech tool to remix videos and make them relevant for my students.
+One of my favorite edtech tools to remix videos and make them relevant for my students.
 I create videos that I use for formative or summative assessments.
 For instance, you might like a video in a language and you wish it existed in your language.
 This is a great tool which can help you “silence” the video and change the voice-over.
 You can also trim the video and pause to “force” students to answer open or close-ended questions and the best part, it integrates with Google Classroom!

 It took me a while to write this post but I think it’s a great one 🙂 cause this would help me if I was getting started with edtech in my language classroom (I hope so!)